Mood stabilizer: Omega-3 fatty acids

+Levothyroxine

 It is known that even subclinical hypothyroidism can blunt a patient's response to both mood stabilizers and antidepressants.
 Furthermore, preliminary research into the use of thyroid augmentation in patients with refractory and rapid-cycling bipolar disorder has been positive, showing a slowing in cycle frequency and reduction in symptoms.

 Most studies have been conducted on an open-label basis.
 One large, controlled study of a 300 mcg daily dose of levothyroxine (T_{4}) found it superior to placebo in the setting of bipolar disorder.
 In general, studies have shown T4 to be well tolerated and to show effectiveness even in patients without overt hypothyroidism.
 It is reported that supraphysiological doses of levothyroxine may be particularly beneficial in women with treatment-resistant bipolar depression, although long-term safety still needs further evaluation.
 Hypothyroidism is common among patients with bipolar disorder regardless of the mood stabilizer used.

 Combination therapy

 In routine practice, monotherapy is often insufficiently effective for acute and/or maintenance therapy.
 Thus, most patients are placed on combination therapy.
 Combination therapy (e.g., an atypical antipsychotic with lithium or valproate) has demonstrated better effectiveness over monotherapy in the control of manic episodes, as well as the prevention of relapse.
 However, side effects are more frequent and discontinuation rates are higher due to adverse events with combination therapy than with monotherapy.